simontran9/notes/adt_and_algo/adt/stack.md

 ### Insertion

-1. Dynamically increase the backed dynamic array if it's full.
+1. Increase the backed array if it's full.
-2. Add the specified element to the end of the backed array.
+3. Add the specified element to the end of the backed array.

 ### Deletion

 If the stack is not empty, remove the last element of the backed array.

+### Resizing Strategy

+See resizing strategy in `list.md`.

 ## Singly Linked Structure Stack